rafaelalmeidatk/Video-To-Spotify/README.md

-# Video-To-Spotify
+# Video to Spotify
-Open the current music video on Spotify
+Creates a button to open the current music video on Spotify